 Kids just love him here at school, but no….we can’t tell you who any of them are so he can invite them over and extend those friendships to the community.
 At least kids play with him here, that says a lot about the kind of person he is.

 When exposed repeatedly to systemic issues that shame you into to accepting less, you get a little crisp when it comes to the process of fawning over people doing the jobs they chose.
 Can you imagine for one minute being OK with your child failing a subject at school and then thinking, ‘well…at least no one is hurting him there’?
 No…those things are not interchangeable.
 Ever.
 As parents, we want to always feel and show gratitude to those whom we entrust our children, but when trust is bent, even a little, it dulls the surface.

-A couple years ago, during a conversation at school, a team member let me know just how stinkin’ cute A2 was and how he brightens everyone’s day and how much kids just love him.
+A couple years ago, during a conversation, one of A2’s team members let me know just how stinkin’ cute A2 was and how he brightens everyone’s day and how much kids just love him.

 It’s not that we don’t like the compliment.
 It is kind to find the strength.
 However, very soon, that go-to strength of being little and cute, the thing that draws people to him and keeps people friendly will be gone.
 Drinking out of a sippy cup with a full beard might be confusing and odd to those who don’t know him.
 And it scares the hell out of me.
 So instead, I say nothing for fear of not seeming grateful for at least his current level of adorable.

 “Yes, progress.”
 I say.
 “Though I worry.
 He still cannot read, we still have not cracked that code and he only has one more year here.”

-She side eyed me with a friendly smirk , lifted her finger as if to gently stop me and said “Mrs. ATeam, you GOTTA focus on the positives.
+She side eyed me, flashed a knowing smile, lifted her finger as if to gently stop me and said “Mrs. ATeam, you GOTTA focus on the positives.
 You just gotta.”

 Do I though?